 - Dive into all that your university can offer you academically, socially, artistically, athletically, culturally, and so forth.
 University are places of great activity and engagement.
 The more you explore what is going on here, the more likely you are to feel you are part of it all.
 See the link to Campus Life and other resources below.

-- As much as possible, avoid developing unhealthy habits such as staying up very late, eating junk food, binging on TV or video games, skipping meals, or using alcohol / drugs.
+- As much as possible, avoid developing unhealthy habits such as staying up very late, eating junk food, binging on TV or video games, skipping meals, or using alcohol/drugs.
 While these activities may seem to help you cope with your discomfort in the short term, they tend to make you feel worse over the long run.

 - Make a plan for how much contact you will have with people at home.
 When contact is too frequent (calls, texts or emails every day), students often feel more homesick.
 Find a balance that works for you and your loved ones and stick to it.

-If you feel intense homesickness that does not seem to be lessening after a few weeks, or you just don’t feel you are adjusting well to university life, you may want to consider making an appointment to speak with a counselor at Counseling Services in the Student Services Building.
+If you feel intense homesickness that does not seem to be lessening after a few weeks, or you just don’t feel you are adjusting well to university life, you may want to consider making an appointment to speak with a counselor at Counseling Services in the Student Services Center.
 Counseling services are confidential and the professional counselors there have experience supporting students who need help coping with homesickness and other adjustment challenges.